bmomer/Task/README.md

 *all rewards on wheels have Chance value, makes it possible to make some items even harder to acquire (basically breaks the 1/8 chance logic)

 *editor code for button references

+*Wheels can be configured via editor (on WheelManager gameobject on the scene)